 Reputable Engineered Hardwood Flooring Manufacturers WILL COVER any delamination within any of the ply layers in their engineered wood flooring (which is somewhat a rare occurrence) if this delamination was not due to excess moisture or flooding.
 Hardwood Flooring manufacturers will also cover any boards (prior to them being installed) that may fall out of that particular hardwood floors grading if the amount exceeds the expected 5% waste factor when one orders flooring.

 Bamboo and Cork flooring are not the only Green friendly flooring alternatives.
 Hardwood flooring harvested in the US and Canada is one of the best renewable materials to use when thinking green flooring.
-Harvesting lumber today is not like how it was in the old days --- when timber used to be clear cut from our forests leaving large tracks of barren land.
-In the last 75 years most US manufacturers have stepped up their campaigns to harvest only selected areas of our forests.
-These manufacturers are replanting more trees than there were 100 years ago.
-Their continued business depends on these conservation methods.
+Harvesting lumber today is not like how it was in the old days — when timber used to be clear cut from our forests leaving large tracks of baron land.
+Most all US manufacturers within the last 75 years have stepped up their campaign to harvest only selected areas of our forests and are replanting more trees now than there were 100 years ago.
+Their continued business and their conservation methods depend on it.

 Even reputable Exotic wood flooring manufacturers like IndusParquet that produce Exotic wood flooring, state their wood flooring comes from either plantations or areas designated to be harvested by the government; not clear cut illegally from the rain forests.
 Large wood flooring manufacturers simply cannot afford to close their eyes to environmental impact.